GoogleCloudPlatform/looker-hosting-reference-implementations/docs/01_gcp_project_setup.md

 > Note: This is not a recommended setup for your production environment.
 Your production projects will likely need to be configured a bit differently - especially if you are separating various duties into distinct GCP projects and leveraging best practices such as Shared VPC and VPC-SC.

-> Note: Project creation can (and should!) be fully automated with Terraform as well.
+> Note: Project creation can (and should!) be fully automated with Terraform as well, please refer to documentation 01a to learn more about that.

 For more information please refer to the [Cloud Foundation's Project Factory module](https://registry.terraform.io/modules/terraform-google-modules/project-factory/google/latest) for approaches to bootstrapping a GCP project.
 For the moment, we'll use the GCP Console to create our new project just to keep things simple.

 ## Prerequisites